mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Hive
+The Apache Hive data warehouse software facilitates reading, writing, and managing large datasets residing in distributed storage and queried using SQL syntax.

 Hive is an open source Hadoop-based data warehouse software project for providing data summarization, analysis, and query.
 Users can write queries in the